 An RPI tracks the development of a medicinal product.
 The RPI remains the same when the name of the substance(s) in the product changes, or when development of the product is transferred to a different product.
 If you have already submitted an application to EMA for your product, it is very likely that an RPI already exists, and that one should be used.

-The RPI may already exist, but “owned” by another sister company in the same or a different country, a different company or a consultant.
+The RPI may already exist, but “owned” by another sister company in the same or a different country, a different company or a consultant, or it may be assigned to a different location of your organisation.
 In such cases, it won’t appear in the selection list, and you need either to request affiliation to the RPI “owner”, or the “owner” should transfer the RPI to your company, depending on which company should be the sponsor of the orphan designation.
+It is recommended that all RPIs (and regulatory entitlement) for an organisation are assigned to the same location (normally the legal seat of the organisation).

 If you are sure that no RPI exists for the medicinal product yet, please request one via IRIS following the IRIS guide to registration section: ‘8.
 How to create a ‘Request for a ‘Research Product Identifier’.
 This is a separate submission.
 After receiving communication from EMA that your RPI has been created, you can go back to your draft submission and proceed to the steps below.